Chest press technique shows promise for lung injury patients

 Summary

-This study tested a method called continuous anterior chest compression (CACC) in 20 patients with severe breathing failure (ARDS).
-Researchers compared CACC to the standard prone (face-down) position to see if it improved lung function.
-The goal was to gather information, not to provide a treatment.
+This study tested a new method called continuous anterior chest compression (CACC) to help people with severe lung injury (ARDS) breathe better.
+Twenty adults on ventilators were studied to see if pressing on the chest improved lung function compared to lying on the stomach.
+The goal was to gather information on how well the technique works, not to provide a cure or treatment.

 Disclaimer